Babylon Public Library, April 22, 2022

 Writers Don Robertson and Hal Blair begin “Please Help Me, I’m Falling” with a seemingly inexplicable line: “Please help me—I’m falling in love with you.”
 By the end of the first verse, 1/3 of the way through the song, all we’ve learned is that the singer wants the woman he loves to stop that from happening.

 What can this mean?
-Why would somebody who was falling in love with someone else ask her to help prevent it?
-In a typical popular song he should be happy about falling in love, and implore her to do likewise.
+Why would a man who is falling in love with a woman ask her to help prevent it?
+In a typical popular song, he would be happy about falling in love and implore her to do likewise.
 It’s a puzzle, and about the only thing certain is that we’re headed for a twist.
 Maybe she’s dead.
 Maybe she’s a figure in a painting.
 It won’t be the usual pop song, that’s for sure.

 Robertson and Blair trust their audience enough to let them get into the second verse before they answer the puzzle: The singer is married to someone else, and is clinging to the sanctity of his vows, even as his heart inclines elsewhere.

 I love this structure, and I love the grown-up nature of the content.
 This isn’t “I Wanna Hold Your Hand” or “I Can’t Get No Satisfaction” or even “Hey, Good-Looking.”
 The singer has a grown-up problem, a clash between personal desire and a sense of morality—and he opts for the latter.